DeanHazineh/DFlat/readme.md

 # DFlat
 # 01/29/2024->01/30/2024.
-This Repository is temporarily down while a new version is being uploaded.
+This repository is temporarily down while a new version is being uploaded.

 ## An End-to-End Design Framework for Diffractive Optics and Metasurface-Based Vision Systems
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)